TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 First step: Understanding what we have, aka enumeration.
 What protections are in place?
 What attack primitives are available?

 Protections are typically easy to check.
-Running `checksec`, we see **NX**/**PIE** are enabled.
-This means shellcode is out of the question.
-By default, **ASLR** is also enabled, so we'll want some kind of address leak to do anything useful.
+Running `checksec`, we see **NX** is enabled, which means shellcode is out of the question. **PIE** and, by default, **ASLR** are also enabled, so we'll want some kind of address leak to do anything useful.

 {% image "assets/breakfast_checksec.png", "jw-60", "Checksec shows most binary protections are enabled." %}